 - Open-cycle: Warm, surface seawater is placed in a low-pressure container that causes the water to boil, turning a turbine as the steam expands.
 The steam is then exposed to cold, deep seawater and condenses into freshwater.

-- Hybrid: Warm, surface seawater enters a vacuum chamber where it is flash-evaporated into steam.
+- Hybrid-cycle: Warm, surface seawater enters a vacuum chamber where it is flash-evaporated into steam.
 The steam is used to vaporize a working fluid with a low-boiling point, which then turns a turbine to generate electricity.
 Hybrid configurations also produce freshwater, which can have other uses such as agriculture and potable drinking water.

 The primary environmental concerns associated with OTEC technologies typically encompass changes in water quality.
 A major environmental concern arises as cool, nutrient rich water is withdrawn from the deep ocean and discharged higher in the water column.
 The effects of this cooler water and transport of nutrients on ecosystem processes could vary but may affect nearby habitats through temperature changes or increased biological growth.
 Screens will cover the intake tubes, but there is still a chance that marine organisms could be fatally entrapped.
 In order to maintain the efficiency of the heat exchangers, the warm water will need to be treated with chlorine, which will cause changes to water quality.